shubham-hadawle/shubham-hadawle/README.md

 - Used Deep Neural Networks to solve Point Kinetic Equations that simulate the behaviour of the nuclear reactor that uses U-235 as fuel.
 Worked on LSTMs, VAEs and Neural ODEs for modelling Non-Linear Dynamics.

-### Nvidia DLI Workshops, Remote
+### Nvidia Deep Learning Institute Workshops, Remote
-Nvidia DLI Workshops, Remote February 2023 – March 2023
+Nvidia DLI Workshops, Remote
 - Training Assistant for Nvidia DLI Workshops on Fundamentals of Deep Learning conducted by Nvidia.
 - Assisted the lecturer to teach the Basics of DL to over 200 students.
 - Taught Python, Keras, Tensorflow, PyTorch, Convolutional Neural Networks, RNNs, LSTM.